Rblp/Rblpapi/README.md

 ### Status

-Fully functional on Linux and Windows.
+Fully functional on Linux, OS X and Windows.

 ### Authors